Clonidine belongs to a class of medicines known as antihypertensives. It is frequently prescribed to help with the symptoms of opioid withdrawal.

 Clonidine can help reduce symptoms of opioid withdrawal, but it is not a cure for opioid addiction by itself.

 Medication offers the highest chance of recovery when used in combination with inpatient or outpatient treatment, support groups and professional counseling.
-Get in touch with a treatment center near you today to get started on your recovery plan.
+Most licensed treatment facilities will offer a recovery plan that includes multiple facets of treatment.

 Uses of Clonidine